glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 blue_difference = colour_difference([r, g, b], [0, 0, 255])
 ```

 A function always starts with the `def` keyword, followed by the name of the function (`colour_difference`).
-After that, you've got those round `()` brackets, which contain the `arguments` of a function. `arguments` are like variables that you can change before running the function (So `colour1` gets set to `[r, g, b]` and `colour2` gets set to `[255, 255, 0]` for `yellow_difference`).
+After that, you've got round `()` brackets, which contain `arguments` of a function. `arguments` are like variables that you can change before running the function (So `colour1` gets set to `[r, g, b]` and `colour2` gets set to `[255, 255, 0]` for `yellow_difference`).

-Then, indented just like we've seen before, is the code the function contains.
-Now whenever we write this function name, running the function is the same as running the code inside.
+Then, indented just like we've seen before is the code the function contains.
+Now, whenever we write this function name, running the function is the same as running the code inside.

 The last thing a function does is `return`.
 Whatever is `return`ed from a function then becomes the value wherever the function is written, so `yellow_difference` becomes `abs(colour1[0] - colour2[0]) + abs(colour1[1] - colour2[1]) + abs(colour1[2] - colour2[2])`, where `colour1=[r, g, b]` and `colour2=[255, 255, 0]`.